RafaelKuhn/image-mixer/README.md

 ## PS
-this doesn't work on Big-endian IBM mainframes with retarded byte parsing lol
+this doesn't work on Big-endian IBM mainframes